JSpeedie/cmp-tree/README.md

 `tree`, allowing you to compare the full contents of two directories and find any disparities.

+#### Primary Implementation

+Please note that if you are simply looking for a `cmp-tree` binary to run as a fast, trustworthy tool, all you need to look at is the Rust implementation.
+The Rust implementation was chosen as the primary implementation which means it is the one that has received (and will continue to receive) more work so as to have a well-functioning commandline tool at the end of this project, rather than just a collection of incomplete implementations.

 <details><summary><i>Example (Click to expand)</i></summary>
 Let's say we're in a directory that itself contains two example directories: